About the Milltown Tour Initiative

 LIFT enables individuals to explore their own stories, and build new community awareness with outreach that includes all stakeholders.
 Art-for-social-change can develop community networks of support and shape a dialogue in which community-based arts can imagine new language and realities.

-If you are interested in supporting the Five Milltown Tour/LIFT (future non-profit) we have products for sale in our artist shop.
+If you are interested in supporting the Five Milltown Tour/LIFT (incorporate in the State of Maine as a nonprofit is pending) we have products for sale in our artist shop.

 All proceeds help support LIFT and further community outreach.